kha-ibr/hippo-club-backend/README.md

 * Spring JPA
 * Spring MySQL driver

-#### Java Version
+#### Requirements
+For building and running the application you need:
-Java 11
+Java 11<br/>
+Apache Maven

 #### Frontend code
-The Frontend port was build with react and here is the code for it: https://github.com/hippoClub/hippo-club-frontend
+The Frontend port was build using React and here is the code for it: https://github.com/hippoClub/hippo-club-frontend